 Corporations must file T5 information by the last day of February following the calendar year to which it belongs.
 Not filing T5 information return on time results in penalties with a minimum of $100 and a maximum of $7500.
 A T5 information return is an often missed return by small businesses in Canada.
 T5 needs to be filed annually on a calendar year basis regardless of the fiscal year of the corporation.

 While issuing dividends you need to understand the following terms.

 Type of Dividend – Eligible Vs Non-Eligible Dividends

 Dividends issued by public corporations are eligible dividends.
 When a CCPC issues dividend, it can be either eligible or non-eligible dividend.

 - When a CCPC pays dividends from its income which is within the limit of the small business deduction, it is called a non-eligible dividend.
 Small business deduction (SBD) is a reduction in the corporate tax rate for the active business income of CCPCs and is limited to $500,000 for 2019.
 In certain cases, different corporations share SBD, in all cases, dividends out of this income pool are non-eligible dividends.

-- When a CCPC pays dividend from income pools other than the above which are taxed at full tax rates, it is called eligible dividend.
+- When a CCPC pays dividends from income pools other than the above which are taxed at full tax rates, it is called an eligible dividend.
 It includes the active business income above the Small business deduction limit.